Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Good Fit

-• understands that grooming is part of ownership
+• knows that grooming is an integral aspect of ownership

 Weaker Fit

-• Breeder honesty and health screening still matter
+• The honesty of breeders and the health screening remain important.

 Conclusion